pr4bh4sh/Playwright-BDD-Bridge/README.md

 1. **Command Palette**: Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) and type "Playwright: Open BDD Preview"
 2. **Context Menu**: Right-click on a TypeScript test file and select "Playwright: Open BDD Preview"
 3. **Refresh**: Use the "Refresh" button in the preview to update content

+### Quick Access via Right-Click

+The easiest way to access the BDD preview is by right-clicking on any TypeScript test file (`.ts` or `.spec.ts`) in the VS Code explorer.
+The context menu will show "Playwright: Open BDD Preview" option, allowing you to instantly convert and view your Playwright tests in Gherkin format.

 ### Example Conversion